National Museum of Australia

 NMA’s Boolean string is mostly imaginary: it coils and folds and tangles in three dimensions around the site but is corporeal at a few important points in the structure such as the knot that forms the Main Hall’s ceiling and the huge forecourt loop.
 Our Hamer Hall redevelopment is similar: its curves are sections of a giant rainbow serpent.

 Each of the jigsaw-puzzle pieces has a different stylised appearance and construction type.
-Together, the pieces form an incomplete circle around the central Garden of Australian Dreams, designed in collaboration with landscape architect Richard Weller.
+Together, the pieces form an incomplete circle around the central Garden of Australian Dreams, designed in collaboration with landscape architects Room 4.1.3.

 The Main Hall, three levels of galleries, staff offices and shops look inward to the Garden and outward to the lake, our Australian Institute of Aboriginal and Torres Strait Islander Studies, the National Library and other major cultural institutions.